jpease/justinpease.com/_posts/2023-12-28-pointless-velocity.md

 points of work scheduled.

 Now tell me, how does this team increase velocity?
-Given that story points are an estimation of time, not output, there is only way for a team with perfect estimates to increase velocity:
+Given that story points are an estimation of time, not output, there is only one way for a team with perfect estimates to increase velocity:

 1. Work more hours